Naval Magazine Indian Island's past and present

 - Secretary of the Navy Environmental Award- sustainability category for small non-industrial installations (2019)

-- Commander, Naval Installations Command Installation Excellence Award - small installation category (2020)
+- Commander, Navy Installations Command Installation Excellence Award - small installation category (2020)

-- Chief of Naval Operations Shore and Safety Leadership Award - small industrial installation (2019, 2018 and 2017)
+- Chief of Naval Operations Shore Safety Award - small industrial installation (2018 and 2017)